 Blood stains can be a challenge to remove without damaging the carpet dye.
-This is a guide about removing blood stains on carpet.
+This is a guide about cleaning blood stains on carpet.

 How can I remove really dark stains from tan carpet?
 Some are from milk and some were from when my Dad was ill and got blood on it.